Bloomsday: Czech Republic

 Bloomsday has been celebrated annually since 1993 in Prague.
 Fans of Ulysses meet just below the Strahov Monastery near a large grove containing what is now a frequently dried pond.
 A large historical protected oak tree (pamatný strom) is at one end of the grove and an unrelated cement monolith on the opposite.
 People meet every year at 11:50AM.
 A volunteer reads a section of Aeolus at the noon hour to the pealing of the Strahov monastery's bells.

 Hungary

 Bloomsday has also been celebrated since 1994 in the Hungarian town of Szombathely, the fictional birthplace of Leopold Bloom's father, Virág Rudolf, an emigrant Hungarian Jew.
 The event is usually centred on the Iseum – the remnants of an Isis temple there from Roman times – and the Blum-mansion, commemorated to Joyce since 1997, at 40–41 Fő square, which used to be the property of an actual Jewish family called Blum.
 Hungarian author László Najmányi in his 2007 novel, The Mystery of the Blum-mansion (A Blum-ház rejtélye) describes the results of his research on the connection between Joyce and the Blum family.

+Slovakia

+In 2026, Bloomsday was celebrated in Bratislava.
+Organised by members of Slovakia's Irish community, it consisted a mix of literary readings and theatrical interpretations of Joyce's writings.